animator/learn-python/contrib/pandas/excel_with_pandas.md

 In the real world, Pandas DataFrames are formed by importing datasets from existing storage, which can be a Excel file, a SQL database or CSV file.
 Pandas DataFrames may be constructed from lists, dictionaries, or lists of dictionaries, etc.

+Features of Pandas `DataFrame`:

+- **Size mutable**: DataFrames are mutable in size, meaning that new rows and columns can be added or removed as needed.
+- **Labeled axes**: DataFrames have labeled axes, which makes it easy to keep track of the data.
+- **Arithmetic operations**: DataFrames support arithmetic operations on rows and columns.
+- **High performance**: DataFrames are highly performant, making them ideal for working with large datasets.

 ### Installation of libraries

 `pip install pandas` <br/>
 `pip install xlrd`

+- **Note**: The `xlrd` library is used for Excel operations.

 Example for reading data from an Excel File: